lukesUbuntu/jira-2-github/README.md

 }
 ```

-run
-`cd jira-2-github`
 `node app.js`

-you will get a console.log of what would be imported, if happy edit config and make dryRun : true
+you will get a console.log of what would be imported, if happy edit config change dryRun to false and then `node app.js`

 *Will improve this project + readme another day.*